-Apple is an ideal first fruit for introducing baby food after 6 months because it contains a tiny amount of citric acid, which can cause allergic reactions.
+Apple is an ideal first fruit for introducing baby food after six months because it contains a tiny amount of citric acid, which can cause allergic reactions.

-We bring you the recipe for the first baby apple juice that you can easily prepare at home.
+We bring you the first baby apple juice recipe that you can easily prepare at home.

 - 3 pcs apple

 - Wash the apples well, peel them, cut them into pieces, and squeeze them in an electric juicer.

 How much juice should you give your baby?

 Babies from the age of 6 months can initially be given a few tablespoons of juice diluted with water and later 50-100 ml of pure liquid or in combination with some other fruit.